-- A review of the current Speed Management Guidelines; - A review of any potential posted speed limit adjustments being considered; - A review of data that was recently collected; - An update of the status of the various petitions that have been received and/or assessed; - A discussion about the following corridors that have been approved for further speed mitigation; and - A discussion of the types of improvements that could be implemented on the corridors approved for speed mitigation.
+- A review of the current Speed Management Guidelines; - A review of any potential posted speed limit adjustments being considered; - A review of data that was recently collected; - A discussion about the following corridors that have been approved for further speed mitigation; - A discussion of the types of improvements that could be implemented on the corridors approved for speed mitigation; - A discussion of the local context and factors impacting the surrounding road environment, including but not limted to: - o Traffic volumes (hourly and daily); - Percentage of truck/tractor-trailer and bus traffic; - Other road users (e.g. agricultural equipment, horse and buggy, etc.); and - o Driveway access type and use; - Preparation of a summary report of current speed management locations under reviewto be tabled at the Roads Committee.
+This review will keep the committee informed on the status of the various ongoing Speed Management corridor reviews.

-7.2 Stakeholder Engagement
+Stakeholder Engagement